Yoav666s/dnd-wiki/collections/_lore/sadaal-moran.md

 #   teaser: /assets/images/lore/sadaal-moran/header.jpg
 ---

 A relatively small but prosperous country located near the west coast of [Durn](/lore/durn/).
-Mostly inhabited by elves and half elves, Sad-Moran is the heart of [the empire](/lore/the-empire#the-sadaaly-empire).
+Mostly inhabited by elves and half elves, Sad'aal Moran is the heart of [[the empire]].

 ## Lumis D'irumia
 D'irumia is the capital of the west coast, home to the most noble families in the empire.